If the employer asks for proof, the employer and employee should both act in good faith. That means being open, honest and quick to respond.

 - letter or email about what’s going on and how it affects the employee from either a:

 - Support organisation – for example, a family violence support service or Oranga Tamariki.

 - a declaration – a letter of evidence witnessed by an authorised person like a justice of the peace.

-- any court or police documents about the domestic violence.
+- any court or police documents about the family violence.

-What the employer must do when asking the employee for proof depends on whether the employee is taking domestic violence leave or asking for short-term flexible working arrangements.
+What the employer must do when asking the employee for proof depends on whether the employee is taking family violence leave or asking for short-term flexible working arrangements.

 Tools and Resources

 Domestic Violence Victims' Protection Act Factsheet - PDF 611KB

 Factsheet outlining the new domestic violence rights and responsibilities in the workplace.